MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/change-analysis-troubleshoot.md

 If this is a blocking issue for you, [submit an Azure support ticket](https://azure.microsoft.com/support/) to describe how you're trying to use Change Analysis.

-## Resolve the "An error occurred while getting changes.
+## <a id="error-getting-changes"></a>Resolve the "An error occurred while getting changes.
 Please refresh this page or come back later to view changes" error message

 When changes can't be loaded, Azure Monitor's Change Analysis service presents this general error message.
 Here are a few known causes: